scionproto/scion/doc/EPIC.md

-If some host H1 inside an AS with such a setup wants to communicate with a host inside another AS that is also behind a hidden link, both hosts need to have valid authenticators to send traffic over the corresponding hidden paths.
-The hosts can exclusively communicate using EPIC-HP, and H1 needs to set the SCION-Response flag to zero.
+If some host H1 inside an AS with such a setup wants to communicate with a host inside another AS that is also behind a hidden link, both hosts need to have valid authenticators to send traffic over the corresponding hidden paths - the hosts can exclusively communicate using EPIC-HP.

 Note that hosts behind a hidden link can send SCION path type packets towards hosts in other ASes, but that those hosts can not